Monción: Relief

 The municipality of Monción is located at the foot of the Cordillera Central (Hispaniola), surrounded by mountainous areas and beautiful natural landscapes that embellish the environment.

 To the south of the municipality is the José Armando Bermúdez National Park, the most important forest reserve in the region.
 To the east is the Piky Lora National Park.

-Hidrology
+Hydrology

 The main river that crosses Monción is the Rio Mao, which flows into the Monción Dam in the southern part of the municipality.

 Monción Dam

 It was inaugurated on September 22, 2001 by President Hipólito Mejía.
 It is the highest dam in the Dominican Republic.

 In 2003, won the El Puente Alcántara International Prize.

 The purposes of this are the production of electrical energy, consumption of drinking water, tourism and services for agricultural production in the region.

 Demography

 For the year 2010, the population was 11,753 inhabitants.

 Economy

 The main source of economic is the production and export of Cassava.
 It has more than 50 factories for this product, which makes it the main economic activity.
 Also the manufacture of Cabinetmaking products and international remittances, due to the large number of moncioneros residing in the United States.

 In this municipality is the main office of the Cooperativa Mamoncito, one of the main savings and credit cooperatives in the country, founded on April 2, 1978 and which has more than 8 offices nationwide.